fhgaha/tube_gen/README.md

-# Mesh Generation in Godot following Freya Holmer's lecture
+# Mesh Generation in Godot following Freya Holmer's Lecture

 This Godot 4.3 project implementing the generation process for a road-like mesh.
 In this case the shape is a tube though.
 If you watched the video, this is slides version which should be more optimized.
 But GDScript was used, so it should be less optimized.